edokichuks/alx-low_level_programming/0x0E-structures_typedef/README.md

- THis is the 0x0E-structures_typedef folder
+this is the second readme file